 Paij can trace her family roots to Kansas, Oklahoma, Texas and Georgia.

 Her maternal grandfather moved from Latrobe, Pennsylvania with his family to Penalosa, Kansas in the 1880s where they farmed, operated a cane mill and lived in a sod house.
 At age 24 he bought a strawberry roan pony from local Indians for $40 in silver and with some friends rode from Penalosa, Kansas to Oklahoma to ride in the land run of April 1892 on the Cheyenne-Arapahoe Strip.
 Prior to the race he met a man with no horse.
 He carried his boots and the man held on to the roan pony's tail as he ran.
 When the man reached the land he wanted Paij's grandfather threw his boots to him.
-He then raced on to the land he had determined he wanted prior to the race, staked his claim near present day Kingfisher, OK and single handedly defended his claim against would be claim jumpers in a gunfight.
+Her grandfather then raced on to the land he had determined he wanted prior to the race, staked his claim near present day Kingfisher, OK and single handedly defended his claim against would be claim jumpers in a gunfight.
 He built a house and barn and farmed the land he claimed.

 Paij's father grew up in Gonzales, Texas.
 Upon high school graduation was accepted at the Naval Academy but subsequently was declined admission due to "an undetermined health issue" which later turned out to be a kidney stone.
 Pulling himself together after this crushing disappointment, he joined the Navy and was at Pearl Harbor when the Japanese attacked.
 As radioman, he ran across the compound the morning of December 7, 1941 as aircraft strafed the ground, making his way to the radio room where he sent the message to all submarines off the coast of Hawaii: "This is not a drill.
 Dive.
 Pearl Harbor is under attack".
-After the war he joined Boeing Aircraft Company where he became the Boeing Test Integration Manager for the Apollo 11 spacecraft for its historical first lunar landing.
+After the war he joined Boeing Aircraft Company where he became the Boeing Test Integration Engineering Manager for the Apollo 11 spacecraft for its historical first lunar landing.